yellowdog/resources/agent-install/windows/README.md

 ## (1) Download and Install CloudBase-Init (Optional)

-**[CloudBase-Init](https://cloudbase.it/cloudbase-init/)** runs at instance boot time and is used to set various configuration details for the YellowDog Agent.
-It's cloud-provider-agnostic and can also be used for other, non-YellowDog, instance preparation actions.
+**[CloudBase-Init](https://cloudbase.it/cloudbase-init/)** runs at instance boot time and is used to execute user-supplied scripts/actions on the instance.

 1. Download the installer from https://www.cloudbase.it/downloads/CloudbaseInitSetup_Stable_x64.msi